Ylianst/ESP-IQ2020/documentation/electric.md

 So, it makes a big difference if you can power your hot tub using off-peak power rates.
 With this IQ2020 integration, we can do that by dynamically setting the hot tub temperature to use as much cheap power as possible.

 First, I have 3 automations in Home Assistant that trigger at Off-Peak, Mid-Peak and On-Peak rates.
 I do a bunch of things with these to cut power use during the On-Peak times.
 I lower the temperature at mid-peak and lower again at on-peak.
-I also use another automation to increase the heat and hour before the mid-peak rate.
+I also use another automation to increase the heat one hour before the mid-peak rate.
 Here is what the temperature graph looks like for 48 hours.

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/5c56901e-731b-40b2-af83-fdf881bc15ce)